casper-network/docs/source/docs/casper/design/casper-design.md

 ## Accounts {#accounts-head}

 The Casper blockchain uses an on-chain account-based model, uniquely identified by an `AccountHash` derived from a specific `PublicKey`.
+The [global state trie store](#global-state-trie) requires all keys to be the same length, so the AccountHash is a 32-byte derivative used to abstract any of the supported public key variants.

+The Casper platform supports two types of keys for creating accounts and signing transactions:
+- [ed25519](/dapp-dev-guide/keys.md#eddsa-keys) keys, which use the Edwards-curve Digital Signature Algorithm (EdDSA) and are 66-byte long
+- [secp256k1](/dapp-dev-guide/keys.md#ethereum-keys) keys, commonly known as Ethereum keys, which are 68-byte long

 By default, a transactional interaction with the blockchain takes the form of a Deploy cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.
 All user activity on the Casper blockchain (i.e., "deploys") must originate from an account.
 Each account has its own context where it can locally store information (e.g., references to useful contracts, metrics, and aggregated data from other parts of the blockchain).
 Each account also has a "main purse" where it can hold Casper tokens (see [Tokens](#tokens-purses-and-accounts) for more information).

 This chapter describes the permission model for accounts and their local storage capabilities and briefly mentions some runtime functions for interacting with accounts.